kimberly-emerson/Documents/README.md

 I am a **SQL Developer** with 15+ years of experience working in the *SQL stack* including T-SQL, SQL Server, SSIS, SSRS and SSAS.

-Additionally, I'm also skilled in the *.NET stack* largely focused on C# development.
+Additionally, I'm skilled in the *.NET stack* largely focused on C# development.

 ## Experience